 The hand-hewn beams, wooden floors and paneling of the 150-year-old main farmhouse create a cozy, comfortable, informal atmosphere.
 The building has

-- four bathrooms, including three showers;
+- eight bathrooms, including five showers;

-- and a large meeting/dining room which seats up to 60 people, and opens out to a large brick patio with picnic tables, an easterly view and the shade of a handsome maple tree.
+- and a large meeting/dining room which seats up to 50 people, and opens out to a large brick patio with picnic tables, an easterly view and the shade of a handsome maple tree.